ErnestoSalazar/rokode-test/README.md

 the application does encrypt passwords using SHA3

 ## installing the dependencies
-to install the dependencies you need to run the <code>npm install</code> in your terminal inside application root directory
+to install the node dependencies you need to run the <code>npm install</code> in your terminal inside application root directory

 ### Run the migration